NVIDIA-Merlin/models/examples/quick_start/scripts/ranking/README.md

                         between 2 and 10.
 By default 2.0
   --dropout             Dropout rate.
 By default 0.0 --mlp_layers
-                        The dims of MLP layers.
-By default '128,64,32' --stl_positive_class_weight
+                        Comma-separated dims of MLP layers.
+                        It is used by MLP model and also for dense blocks of DLRM, DeepFM, DCN and Wide&Deep.
+                        By default '128,64,32'
+  --stl_positive_class_weight
                         Positive class weight for single-task  models.
 By default 1.0.
 The negative class weight is fixed to 1.0
 ```